 Taranaki Falls Track is one of the best short walks in Tongariro National Park.
 It offers brillant views of the volcanic summits and lead you to the edge of the lava flow where the waterfall is dropping.
-Below is my guide to plan you Taranaki falls walk.
+Below is my guide to help you plan your Taranaki falls walk.

 Navigate back to the complete New Zealand Travel Guide

 This article may contain affiliate Links (info on the Disclosure page).
 If you purchase using my link, I get a commission at no extra cost to you.

 Why complete the Taranaki falls walk?